katmore/intl-rand-string/README.md

 # IntlRandString
 generate internationalized random alpha-numeric strings

 The **IntlRandString** package is a PHP project that facilitates generating random strings in multiple internationalized character sets.
-A typical use-case is generating random passwords in a targeted "language", i.e. using characters familiar to a language rather than simply using only english latin character, as is typical.
-For similar reasons, it could also prove ideal for generating strings in use-cases, such as: password reset validation codes, coupon or promotional codes, etc.
+A typical use-case is generating random passwords in a targeted "language", i.e. using characters familiar to a language rather than simply using only english latin characters, as is typical.
+For similar reasons, it could also prove ideal in other use-cases, such as: password reset validation codes, coupon or promotional codes, etc.

 ## Installation
 use composer to add **IntlRandString** to your PHP project: